Raymond-Xrh/Raymond-Xrh.github.io/_posts/2025-3-19-Trading Notes.md

 Quick summary on miscellaneous trading podcasts/readings

+The Next Big Macro Trade 2025.2.21
+===

+### Bond and Dollar
+- Dollar position based on CFTC, CTA, and risk reversal is flat, compared to record long at the start of 2025.
+However, EUR/USD merely rose from 1.035 to 1.042.
+The massive change in positioning doesn't affect price much.
+- Tariff

-How To Trade Tariff Day by The Macro Trading Floor
+How To Trade Tariff Day by The Macro Trading Floor 2025.1.17
 ===

 ### Hook: